Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Astral Conduit**
     | You may pour some of your Anima into an ordinary object, ossifying it and transforming it into an *astral conduit*.
 The conduit can store a maximum amount of Anima equal to your Arcanist rank.
-You may have only one astral conduit, and creating a new one destroys the old.
-While holding a conduit or carrying it on the Belt, you or a friendly adjacent character with Arcanist ranks may spend 1 Stamina to draw any amount of Anima from it.
+You may have only one astral conduit, and creating a new one leaves the old an inert husk.
+While holding a conduit or carrying it on the Belt, you or an adjacent ally with Arcanist ranks may spend 1 Stamina to draw any amount of Anima from it.
 As a focus action, you can deposit any amount of Anima into your existing conduit, or create a new one.

-    | **Sorcerous Casting**
+    | **Sorcerer's Touch**
-    | You may treat your attuned arcane focus as a weapon with the Sorcerous modifier, if it can be used as one.
-Talismans instead make your unarmed attacks and grapples Sorcerous.
+    | You may treat your attuned arcane focus as having the Sorcerous modifier, if it can be used as a weapon.
+Your unarmed attacks and grapples are also Sorcerous.

   .. tab-item:: Rank 2

     | **Mind Over Matter**
     | When you make an opposed Insight check either as part of a spell or ability, or to resist a spell or ability, you may dedicate Anima to that check as bonus dice.

-    | **Prudent Research**
+    | **TBD**
-    | When performing research to learn a new spell, if you have access to a grimoire containing the spell, two failed dice on your research roll instead count as successes.
-    | REPLACE; NOT COMBAT FOCUSED
+    | (WIP) can pause ritualized spells and come back later?

   .. tab-item:: Rank 3